github/developer.github.com/content/changes/2014-02-25-organization-oauth-scopes.md

 resources:

 - `read:org` provides read-only access to organizations, teams, and membership.
-- `write:org` allows an application to update an organization and (un)publicize organization membership.
+- `write:org` allows an application to publicize and unpublicize an organization membership.
 - `admin:org` enables an application to fully manage organizations, teams, and memberships.

 Check out [the full list of OAuth scopes][scopes] supported by the API to